MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/browse-models.md

    Dynamics 365 Product Visualize browses through your device and displays any GLB files.

     > [!TIP]
     > If you want to see dimensions for the model, enable the **Product dimensions** feature.
 To enable this feature, see [Enable product dimensions](product-dimensions.md).
-After enabling the feature, tap **Dimensions** on the right side of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.
+After enabling the feature, tap **Dimensions** at the bottom of the screen to see the dimensions for the 3D model.<br><br>Preview features are experimental features that provide access to new innovations that the Dynamics 365 Product Visualize team is working on.

 ### See also